Source reduction: Procedures

-Source reduction is achieved through improvements in design, production, use, reuse, recycling, and through environmentally preferable purchasing (EPP).
-A Life-cycle assessment is useful to help choose among several alternatives and options.
+Source reduction is achieved through improvements in design, production, use, reuse, and recycling, as well as through environmentally preferable purchasing (EPP).
+A Life-cycle assessment is useful for choosing among several alternatives and options.

 Source reduction in the United States

 In the United States, the Federal Trade Commission offers guidance for labelling claims: "Source reduction" refers to reducing or lowering the weight, volume or toxicity of a product or package.
-To avoid being misleading, source reduction claims must qualify the amount of the source reduction and give the basis for any comparison that is made.
+To avoid being misleading, source reduction claims must qualify the amount of source reduction and provide the basis for any comparison made.
 These principles apply regardless of whether a term like "source reduced" is used.

 The Massachusetts Toxics Use Reduction Program (TURA) offers six strategies to achieve source reduction: